marcelomoreno26/bitcoin-terraform/README.md

 1. Replace the `billing_account` id in  `variables.tf` to your own.

 2. Initialize Terraform.
 This command downloads the required provider plugins, initializes the backend, and sets up the `.terraform` directory.
-It also creates a `terraform.tfstate` file, which tracks the infrastructure state to manage and apply changes effectively.
-:
    ```sh
    terraform init
    ```